jamesleocodes/machine_learning_projects-mini-/README.md

 Wellcome Onboard fellow python coder!!
 This is a place where you can start your journey and free to contribute too.
 =======
-Wellcome Onboard fellow python coder, This is a place where you can start your journey and free to contribute too.

 ## Contribution Guidelines